 Employees covered by this Agreement shall be granted time off with pay to arrange and/or attend funeral services in the event of death(s) in the immediate family.
-Such time off shall not exceed one shift except for fire prevention and training personnel which shall be three working days.
+Such time off shall not exceed one shift except for staff which shall be three working days.